paulbaumgarten/pbaumgarten.com/java/09-arrays.md

 Note: Use Arrays or ArrayLists as you feel best fits the problem.
 Do ensure you practice using a mix of both.

-1. Write a program to sum all the items in a list.
+1. Write a program to sum all the items in an array.
-2. Write a program to get the largest number from a list.
+2. Write a program to get the largest number from an array.
 3. Write a program to count the number of strings where the string length is 2 or more and the first and last character are same from a given list of strings.
-4. Write a program to remove duplicates from a list.
+4. Write a program to find duplicates from an array and print a message that it exists as a duplicate.
-5. Write a function that takes two lists and returns True if they have at least one common member.
+5. Write a function that takes two array and returns `true`` if they have at least one common member.
-6. Write a program to print a specified list after removing the 0th, 4th and 5th elements.
-Sample List : `['Red', 'Green', 'White', 'Black', 'Pink', 'Yellow']` Expected Output : `['Green', 'White', 'Black']`
-7. Write a program to print the numbers of a specified list after removing even numbers from it.
+6. Write a program to print the contents of an array of integers, ignoring any numbers in it.
+7. Given two arrays, write a program to print the items that are not in both arrays.
-8. Write a program to select an item randomly from a list, which is then removed from the original list so it can’t be re-drawn (just like a deck of cards scenario)
+8. Write a program to select an item randomly from an array.
+Once drawn, you should shuffle all the remaining items in the array down and set the last value to `null` and deduct a value from a pointer keeping track of the number of populated items so that it can't be re-drawn again. (just like a deck of cards scenario)

-9. Write a program to generate and print a list of first and last 5 elements where the values are square of numbers between 1 and 30 (both included).
-10. Given two lists, write a program to print the items that are not in both lists.
-11. Write a program to append the items from one list to a second list.
-12. Write a program for computing primes upto 1000.
-Hint: Google for the Sieve of Eratosthenes
+For example, given an array `{4, 7, 10, 13, 5}` and `itemCount = 5`; if you were to randomly draw position `1`, you print the value `7`, and then update the array to the values `{4, 10, 13, 5, null}` and set `itemCount = 4`.

 For question 8, you may like to copy and paste the following as an array to use: